L E A D E R S H I P

 SWP 435: Indigenous Approaches to Social Work Practice

-School of Social Work, Ryerson University
+School of Social Work, Toronto Metropolitan University

 2021-Present: Course Coordinator